Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `room-leave` back to the client, indicating that the client can leave the room.
+- Server will emit `room-leave` back to the client, indicating that the client can leave the room.

-- Server will also emit a `user-leave` event to announce to the all clients in the room which user had left.
-Response is JSON object `gameState`, representing the updated gameState and `clientId`, the clientId of the user who left the room.
+- Server will also emit a `user-leave` event to announce to all clients in the room which the user left.
+Attached to the emitted is a JSON object containing `gameState`, the updated gameState and `clientId`, the clientId of the user who left the room.

 - If the previous host left, the server will emit a `new-host` event to announce who is the new host.
-Response is the clientId of user who left.
+Attached is the `clientId` of the new host.

 **Failure**

-- Server will emit a `error-room-leave` to the client, together with the error message, indicating an error occured.
+- Server will emit `error-room-leave` to the client, together with the error message, indicating an error occured.

 <br />